dottormale/Qtransform_torch/README.md

 - **GWs Qplots Interpolation**: Applying the interpolation methods to spectrograms and comparing with `gwpy.q_transform()`.
 - **Smoothing Spline (Addressing Border Effects in 1D Interpolation)**: Analysis of different 1D interpolation methods using cubic splines and addressing border effects.

-### GPU_qtransform_benchmark.ipynb

-The Jupyter notebook contains several sections demonstrating different aspects of cubic spline interpolation:

-- **Set GPU**: Setup for running the notebook on a GPU.
-- **Load data**: Load open data from interferometer of choice and organise it in batches.
-- **Test transform with interpolation**: Speed benchmark of custom torch based qtransform against gwpy's on batched input.
-- **Test interpolation**: Test custom torch based 1D and 2D spline interpolation on batched input

 ### Interpolation_tests.ipynb
 The jupyter notebook contains a comparison between torch based and scipy's native 1D and 2D spline interpolation methods.